enthought/envisage/docs/source/tasks_user_manual/intro.rst

 - **A lack of distinction between the semantics of UI elements and the layout of those elements.** A perspective (the Workbench analogue of a task) has very little responsibility besides saving the state the user interface.
-A views (the analogues of a dock pane) is added directly to the Workbench, which means that views cannot be restricted to certain perspectives, nor can a perspective exercise meaningful control over the layout of its views.
+Views (the analogues of dock panes) are added directly to the Workbench, which means that they cannot be restricted to certain perspectives, nor can a perspective exercise meaningful control over the layout of its views.
 Furthermore, recourse must often be made to application-level globals when communicating between views, as there is no structure imposed on them by the active